 Harold Godwinson, the most powerful Anglo-Saxon baron in England at the time, opposed this claim.
 King Harald Hardrada of Norway also laid claim to the throne.
 Although Harold Godwinson was crowned the King of England in 1066, he had to face invasions from both Harald and William soon after his coronation.

 During the first few months of 1066, William marshaled resources to prepare for an invasion of England.
 To this end, he was able to gather a sizable fleet and army.

-In England, Harold Godwinson had to deal with the invasion of Harald Hardrada in September, 1066.
-He was able to defeat the invaders but two days later, William landed with his Norman army at the south.
+In England, Harold Godwinson had to deal with the invasion of Harald Hardrada in September 1066.
+He was able to defeat the invaders but two days later, William landed with his Norman army in the south.
 Harold hurried from the north to meet William’s army at the fateful Battle of Hastings.

 The Battle of Hastings was the single most important event in William’s invasion of England.
 The Anglo-Saxon army under Harold had just defeated a Danish invasion and rushed southwards to meet the Norman army.

 William’s army comprised cavalry, infantry as well as archers.
 The Anglo-Saxon army comprised mostly of foot soldiers who fought in traditional shield-wall formation.

 The battle began on 14 October 1066 and William’s army was initially unable to break through the Anglo-Saxon shield wall.
 Despite initial setbacks, he was able to rally the Norman army and made feign retreats to draw Anglo-Saxons away from their shield wall formation.

 The tactic worked and the Norman cavalry repeatedly attacked the weakened the shield-wall.
 In the melee, Harold Godwinson was killed which effectively ended Anglo-Saxon resistance.
 William was consequently crowned the King of England in 1066.